Professor Xiong Wei, Dean of SME, CUHK-Shenzhen Wins China Economics Prize 2018

-Professor Xiong Wei is currently the Academic Dean of the School of Management and Economics of the Chinese University of Hong Kong, Shenzhen.
+Professor Xiong Wei is currently the Academic Dean of the School of Management and Economics of The Chinese University of Hong Kong, Shenzhen.
 He also serves as Professor of Finance and Professor of Economics at Princeton University.
 Professor Xiong received his Bachelor's degree in Physics from the University of Science and Technology of China and his Ph.D. in Finance from Duke University.
 He is one of the most influential research scholars in the global financial community and has played an important role in both international academic circles and government decision-making.
-On June 26, 2018, Professor Xiong Wei is one of the first 15 scholars of Alibaba's Luohan Academy, which is composed of top international scholars, including Bengt Holmstrom, Founder of Contract Theory, Alvin E. Roth, president of the American Economic Association and other four Nobel Laureates in Economic Sciences.
+On June 26, 2018, Professor Xiong Wei became one of the first 15 scholars of Alibaba's Luohan Academy, which is composed of top international scholars, including Bengt Holmstrom, Founder of Contract Theory, Alvin E. Roth, president of the American Economic Association and other four Nobel Laureates in Economic Sciences.

 The China Economics Prize was established by the National Economics Foundation in 2016.
 The purpose of the award is to encourage theoretical innovation, to prosper economic science, and to encourage and promote Chinese economists to contribute to the prosperity of economic science by rewarding Chinese scholars with outstanding contributions in the field of economics.
 The first China Economics Prize was awarded to Prof. Qian Ying from Tsinghua University and Professor Xu Chenggang from Cheung Kong Graduate School of Business in recognition of the contributions of the two scholars, including their research on the incentive mechanism of government and enterprises in the transition economy.
 Professor Zou Zhizhuang, Visiting Professor of SME, Director of the Shenzhen Finance Institute, Professor Emeritus of Princeton University, and Professor Chen Xiaohong of Yale University won the China Economics Prize 2017.

 Along with Professor Xiong, Prof. Wang Jiang won the China Economics Prize 2018.
 He is the Dean of the Shanghai Institute of Advanced Finance at Shanghai Jiao Tong University and Professor of Finance at the Massachusetts Institute of Technology.
 Both of them have made outstanding contributions to the field of finance.